kgateway-dev/kgateway/docs/content/reference/cli/glooctl_istio_inject.md

 ### Synopsis

 Adds an istio-proxy sidecar to the gateway-proxy pod for mTLS certificate generation purposes.
-Also adds an sds sidecar to the gateway-proxy pod for mTLS certificate rotation purposes.Usage: `glooctl istio inject [--version istio-version] [--namespace namespace]`
+Also adds an sds sidecar to the gateway-proxy pod for mTLS certificate rotation purposes.

 ```
 glooctl istio inject [flags]